rakutentech/go-nozzle/README.md

 ## Documentation

 Documentation is available on [GoDoc](http://godoc.org/github.com/rakutentech/go-nozzle).
+Also you can see the example usage of `go-nozzle` on [example](/example) directory.

 ## Author